fxrobin/fxrobin.github.io/_posts/articles/functional-switch/2019-04-10-functional-switch.md

 public interface SwitchDefaultCase <T,R>
 {
   /**
-   * set the default function that will be executed if no single value nor predicates matches
+   * set the default function that will be executed if no single value nor predicate matches
    * the current value of the switch instance.
    *
    * @param function
    *    called function when o single value nor predicates matches the current value.
    * @return
    *    current instance of the switch which allows method chaining.
    */
   SwitchStep<T, R> defaultCase(Function<T, R> function);
 }